Investigations continue into allegations of sexual assault in care home

 The allegations, which were first reported in The Irish Times, are of sexual assault on a number of residents at St Joseph's hospital in Stranorlar, Co.
 Donegal, carried out by a former resident, who was given the pseudonym Brandon in the report and who is now deceased.

-In a statement today, the HSE said that every day the health service and its staff seek to provide safe, high-quality health and social care with compassion to many thousands of people in communities around the country.
+In a statement on Friday October 15th, the HSE said that every day the health service and its staff seek to provide safe, high-quality health and social care with compassion to many thousands of people in communities around the country.

 Commenting on the unpublished report, the HSE said that what happened in this case fell far short of the high standards it seeks to achieve and "we apologise sincerely for that".